 WHEN TO START CHARGING FOR PAID SHOOTS?

 Thank you for reading, and we have come to the end of this guide.
-I hope that this has given you an idea of how much to price your cosplay photography.
+I hope this has helped you to decide how to price your cosplay photography.
 Personally, I don’t think I will ever start charging money for cosplay photography, given how most of the cosplay community is unwilling to pay.

-But if there are opportunities for good collaborations, and if it is with cosplayers that I know well – Then why not?
-If you have an undying passion for cosplay photography and you are confident of your own works – Go for it!
+But if there are good opportunities, then why not?
+If you have an undying passion for cosplay photography and you are confident with your skills – Go for it!
 There are no rules on when you can start, and it is an open industry.

 If you wish to share your thoughts on pricing cosplay photography, please feel free to comment below.
-Also if you have done it professionally, do share your experience with us!
+If you have done it professionally, do share your experience with us!
 Good luck and happy shooting!